flutter/website/src/docs/development/tools/devtools/timeline.md

 graphics library, runs on this thread.

 Sometimes a scene results in a layer tree that is easy to construct, but expensive to render on the raster thread.
-In this case, you'll need to figure out what your code is doing that is causing rendering code to be slow.
+In this case, you need to figure out what your code is doing that is causing rendering code to be slow.
 Specific kinds of workloads are more difficult for the GPU.
 They might involve unnecessary calls to